 The first step is to link in-room automation, such as lights and temperature, to apps in mobile devices for guests and employees.
 Most likely, your vendor already provides this capability – it’s just a matter of using it.

-Once the solutions are in place, you must educate and train employees starting with a team who has the expertise to assist other staff members.
+Once the solutions are in place, you will need to educate and train employees starting with a team who has the expertise to assist other staff members.
 Next, identify a mobility leader for each department.

 Understanding the technology and devices is just the first step of creating a mobile-first culture.
 Your staff must approach every new project, problem or process from a mobile perspective to design a solution that works with your guests’ and staff’s mobile devices.
 True mobile hotels undergo a cultural change of embracing and using mobility that starts with hotel leadership and is embraced by every employee from the general manager to the housekeeping staff.

 2. Enable employee mobility

 It’s easy to think of guests when talking about mobility for hospitality, but employees must be able to communicate with both guests and other staff members from anywhere around the property.
 Think about which hotel roles need mobility and then determine which type of mobility is best for their needs.
 Rainbow for hospitality provides guest and staff mobility with one solution.

 3. Deploy pervasive hotel Wi-Fi

 Ensuring that your guests and employees have a fast and reliable network to use at all times is an essential part of your guest experience.
 Wi-Fi still is a top amenity in the hospitality industry.
 A stellar hotel's wi-fi supports the guest experience, the hotel team productivity and can grow your hotel business, as it does for the Palladia Hotel.
 The number of mobile devices brought onto your network will only increase as guests embrace wearables, and with IoT devices involved in room automation for example.
 To handle the high level of performance expected by guests and required for hotel operations, your hotel wi-fi should respect the latest wi-fi standards.